Nikola-Velikov/python-django-advanced-exam/README.md

 2. Navigate into the project directory:
     ```bash
-    cd auto-vista
+    cd autovista
     ```

 3. Install dependencies (if applicable):
     ```bash
-    npm install
+    pip install
     ```

 4. Run the application:
     ```bash
-    npm start
+    python manage.py runserver
     ```

-Your application will now be live at `http://localhost:3000`.
+Your application will now be live at `http://localhost:8000`.

 ## Usage